-- 7. This list is not exhaustive, nor does it mean that all children experiencing the above are at risk of radicalisation for the purposes of violent extremism. - 8.
-More critical risk factors could include: - Being in contact with extremist recruiters; - Family members convicted of a terrorism act or subject to a Channel intervention; - Accessing violent extremist websites, especially those with a social networking element; - Possessing or accessing violent extremist literature; - Using extremist narratives and a global ideology to explain personal disadvantage; - Justifying the use of violence to solve societal issues; - Joining or seeking to join extremist organisations; - Significant changes to appearance and/or behaviour; and - Experiencing a high level of social isolation resulting in issues of identity crisis and/or personal crisis.
+- Special Educational Need & Disability students/pupils may experience difficulties with social interaction, empathy with others, understanding the consequences of their actions and awareness of the motivations of others. - 7.
+This list is not exhaustive, nor does it mean that all children experiencing the above are at risk of radicalisation for the purposes of violent extremism. - 8.
+More critical risk factors could include: - Being in contact with extremist recruiters; - Family members convicted of a terrorism act or subject to a Channel intervention; - Accessing violent extremist websites, especially those with a social networking element; - Possessing or accessing violent extremist literature; - Using extremist narratives and a global ideology to explain personal disadvantage; - Justifying the use of violence to solve societal issues; - Joining or seeking to join extremist organisations; - Significant changes to appearance and/or behaviour; - Experiencing a high level of social isolation resulting in issues of identity crisis and/or personal crisis; - Fascination with extreme violence or mass casualty attacks.